-The trust, which is a member of the FTSE 100, has built on its long-term track record of outperformance over the course of 2018 to date, with NAV total returns of more than 11%, well ahead of the 1.7% delivered by the FTSE All World index over the period.
+The trust, which is a member of the FTSE 100, has built on its long-term track record of outperformance over the course of 2018, with NAV total returns to 2nd November of more than 11.8%, well ahead of the 1.6% delivered by the FTSE All World index over the period.
+Over five years, the trust has delivered NAV total returns of 147.7%.

 This is very much a bottom-up stockpicking approach, with James and Tom deliberately ignoring short-term macroeconomic noise.
-There are a number of key factors the managers look for in each company they hold, this includes companies that address potentially huge markets at early stages, are run for the long-term by founders or their descendants, and they zig-zag to adjust to developing circumstances rather than imposing a spread sheet on reality.
+There are a number of key factors the managers look for in each company they hold, this includes companies that address potentially huge markets at early stages, are run for the long-term by founders or their descendants, and have “flexibility to change direction”.
 It’s these sorts of companies that they actively hope to identify and invest in.

 The managers like to describe themselves as ‘optimists’, in the sense that they aim to focus unashamedly on the drivers of success, rather than avoiding downside.
-They believe that equity markets are fundamentally attractive because they offer an asymmetric payoff structure, where you can make more if you're right about an investment (unlimited) than you will lose should you be wrong (max 100%) - though of course the devil is in the detail, and choosing the right investments is the tricky part!
+They believe that equity markets are fundamentally attractive because they offer an asymmetric payoff structure, where you can make more if you’re right about an investment, because upside is unlimited, than you will lose should you be wrong, with downside capped at 100%.

-Scottish Mortgage’s portfolio is relatively concentrated, with the top ten holdings constituting 56% of total assets.
-The majority of the trust’s largest holdings are fast growing technology companies such as Amazon, Tencent, Baidu and Alibaba with other disruptive companies such as Tesla also featuring.
+The team has confidence in their convictions and are happy to run winners, which means that Scottish Mortgage’s portfolio is relatively concentrated, with the top ten holdings constituting 51% of total assets (at 30th September).
+The majority of the trust’s largest holdings are fast growing technology companies such as Amazon, Tencent, Baidu and Alibaba, with other disruptive companies such as Tesla also featuring.

 Unquoted (private) equities

-As the trust is centred around the notion of owning the most promising growth companies across the globe, the managers utilise the ability to invest in private markets.
-They believe that this offers shareholders extra opportunities, as access to the most promising private companies is dependent on relationships and reputation.
+As the trust is centred around the notion of owning the most promising growth companies across the globe, the managers believe they need to increasingly utilise their structural ability to invest in private companies.
+They believe that this offers shareholders extra opportunities, as access to the most promising private companies is dependent on relationships and reputation as an investor as much as anything.
+As the portfolio stands at 30th September 2018, 50 of the 80 companies that the trust owns a stake in are either unlisted, or were unlisted at the point of the trust’s first investment.
+As such, the great majority of recent purchases have been in private companies, and together unlisted equities now account for around 15% of total assets.

 Scottish Mortgage has one of the strongest long-term track records in the world of investment trusts.

-Its NAV total return over 10 years to the end of September 2017 has been 353% (its share price gains have been even higher at 399.5%), compared to a return of 204% from the FTSE All World index.
+Its NAV total return over 10 years to the end of October 2018 has been 604% (its share price gains have been even higher as the discount has narrowed), compared to a return of 241% from the FTSE All World index.
 The graph below shows the performance over the past five years, which is no less impressive.

-The graph below which shows discrete calendar year performance illustrates the risks (as well as the positives) of investing in Scottish Mortgage.
+However, the graph below, which shows discrete calendar year performance, illustrates the risks (as well as the positives) of investing in Scottish Mortgage.
 While it has beaten its benchmark in seven out of the past 10 years, it has tended to fall further during more turbulent conditions (as was the case in 2008 and 2011).
-An exception was in 2016 when the trust underperformed the index, which made 28.9%, with managers’ growth style and decision not to hold commodity-related stocks hurting relative performance.
+An exception was in 2016 when the trust underperformed the index, which made 28.9%, with the managers’ growth style and decision not to hold commodity-related stocks hurting relative performance.

-Indeed, data shows Scottish Mortgage has been more volatile and delivered a larger maximum drawdown than the sector and index in NAV terms.
+Indeed, data shows Scottish Mortgage has been more volatile (18.8%) and delivered a larger maximum drawdown (-20.6%) than the sector and index in NAV terms (median averages of -16% and 13% respectively).
 Nonetheless, this is to be expected from a concentrated portfolio with a clear growth focus, not to mention being heavily ‘overweight’ relative to the benchmark in technology and emerging markets.
-The graph below shows how strong the performance has been relative to the benchmark since the start of 2017.
+These characteristics have meant that in the recent equity market falls, the trust has fallen further than the benchmark, as the graph below shows, where an upward sloping line shows relative outperformance, and downward, underperformance.
+Year to date, Scottish Mortgage remains ahead in NAV performance terms.

-Whilst the volatility has been higher than peers and the benchmark, the managers are adding value.
-The trust has delivered better risk-adjusted returns over five years (with a Sharpe ratio of 1.60%) than its average peers (1.27%) and considerably higher levels of alpha (5.87%) than its peers (3.27%) relative to its benchmark (to the end of June).
+Whilst volatility has been higher than peers and the benchmark, the managers are adding value.
+The trust has delivered better risk-adjusted returns over five years with a Sharpe ratio of 0.8% than the median average of peers (0.42%) and considerably higher levels of alpha (5.29%) than its peers relative to its benchmark (to the end of October).
+On the other hand, as one might anticipate, the trust has much higher volatility than the sector average at 15% vs 9.7% average.

-This notwithstanding, Scottish Mortgage does pay a dividend (though the yield is 0.6%) and the board aims to deliver progressive nominal increases over time.
+This notwithstanding, Scottish Mortgage does pay a dividend (though the yield on the current share price is 0.6%) and the board aims to deliver progressive nominal increases over time.
 Indeed, the company has paid a rising dividend for 35 consecutive years.
-The trust has once again modestly increased the dividend, and earnings per share increased by 12%, having fallen the previous year.

 James Anderson has been the manager of Scottish Mortgage since 2000, and he has been a senior figure at Baillie Gifford for a considerably longer period.
 Tom Slater was appointed deputy manager in 2009 and became joint co-manager in 2015.
 They take a five to ten-year view of investments and do their best to insulate themselves from what they view as noise, preferring to look past short-term earnings and take a view on prospects further down the line than many other managers.